 Having sized moms who use the Willow pump for the past few years I have seen a few common, unpleasant issues.
 In this blog we will discuss nipple discoloration while using Willow.

 Willow offers flange sizes 21mm, 24mm and 27mm.
-As of a few months ago, they came out with inserts sizes 15mm-19mm (yay!).
+As of a few months ago, they came out with inserts sizes 15mm-19mm (yay!) but if you are needing better inserts for flat or elastic nipples then click here!!!.
 They also have an app that after many years of working on sizing incorrectly, they finally, kind of, got close to better helping their customers size down.
 Unfortunately, their sizing app is still not perfect which leaves their customers with the exact same issues they have been having since their products first launched in 2018(?).